OTRF/ATTACK-Python-Client/README.md

 ## Current Status: Production/Stable

 The project is currently in a Production/Stable stage, which means that the current main functions are more stable.
 I would love to get your feedback to make it a better project.

-## Updates

-* 11/23/2020 - Added ICS ATT&CK functionality (PRE-ATTACK is deprecated but still available through the library to not break current deployments that leverage it)

 ## Resources